Continued from Musical Adventure #3

 …And they were cheap, ludicrously cheap.

-Of course, I had to go and find out personally whether or not the rumors were true.
+Of course, I had to go and find out in person whether or not the rumors were true.

 Hence there we went and, indeed, we had a wonderful time, honestly and (almost) equally divided among bikini’s, sun, sea and record shops.